 The simplest way to create a crowdfunding campaign for your startup is to utilize a crowdfunding platform.
 While these platforms do charge a small percentage of the donations that you collect, the services that they provide are typically well worth the fees that they charge.
 From facilitating donations to providing tools for marketing your campaign, working with a crowdfunding platform offers a lot of advantages that you won't enjoy if you decide to do everything on your own.

 As for which platform you choose, there are several great options to consider.
-GoFundMe, Kickstarter, and Indiegogo are three popular choices, but there are plenty of other platforms available to choose from as well.
+GoFundMe, Kickstarter, and Indiegogo are three popular crowdfunding platforms, but there are plenty of others available to choose from as well.
 Just be sure to research each platform's fees and terms and conditions before you decide which platform is best for your needs.

 Frequently Asked Questions